 Lynn B. Schramek has been sharing her professional organizational communications expertise with OESIS Group since 2014, serving in many roles.
 She currently manages school enrollment and participation in OESIS-XP, Faculty Cohorts and Conferences as Director of OESIS-XP Enrollment.
 She enjoys enabling OESIS network independent schools to maximize the opportunities for professional development.
 Since launching in 2017, OESIS-XP has become the leading professional development and networking platform for progressive independent schools.
 Previously, Lynn served as Public Information Officer for the Ohio Department of Education, provided PR & digital marketing services through LBS Communications for more than two decades, served as Director of Employee Communications and Publications for Corrections Corporation of America, and Communications Coordinator for JC Penney Casualty Insurance Co.
 She received her BA in Journalism with an emphasis in Public Relations from The Ohio State University.

-Carol Selvey serves as the OESIS Group Director of Talent Management with a focus on OESIS Career Confidential and Network Leadership.
-Recognized by clients for expertise in project management and team leadership, she has expertise in selecting and preparing candidates for new roles.
+Carol Selvey serves as the OESIS Group Director of School Success Management with a focus on OESIS Career Confidential and Network Leadership.
+Recognized by clients for expertise in account management and team leadership, she also has expertise in selecting and preparing candidates for new roles.
 Carol also has extensive experience leading innovation in healthcare, as a trusted adviser with extensive experience leading strategic planning, software implementations and optimization efforts to achieve financial and clinical process improvements.
 She has a Bachelors degree in French from Vassar College and a Masters in Health Services Administration from the University of Kansas.
 Carol has served on the board of directors for the Health Information and Management Systems Society (HIMSS) and American College of Healthcare Executives (ACHE).